 - If you are utilizing our organic fertilization program, you should be done with the 4th of 6 applications.
-Take advantage of a good rainfall to get that fertilizer down to the root zone where it can be used. - If you are still considering putting in a new lawn or replacing your existing lawn, this is the last month to place seed.
-From October through March, your only other successful option will be the installation of a sod lawn. - This month, anything can be planted and most plants can be transplanted.
+Take advantage of a good rainfall to get that fertilizer down to the root zone where it can be used. - If you are still considering putting in a new lawn or replacing your existing lawn, October will be the last month to place seed so now is a good time to decide.
+From November through March, your only other successful option will be the installation of a sod lawn. - This month, anything can be planted and most plants can be transplanted.
 Perennials, shrubs, and trees that you held off planting in the summer will do just fine now.
 Stay away from transplanting bigger plants for now.
 Wait until the weather cools and we get a little more rain. - You can stop watering your vegetable garden if your plants are in the ground.
 Let your fruits and vegetables ripen up. - Try to get finished up on your pruning.
 The snow and ice are a couple months out, but properly pruned plants and trees will handle the harsh weather much better. - Don't pull your annuals yet.
 There is still a lot of bloom left in them if you keep the old flowers cut back. - Keep up the composting.
 All the pruning of shrubs and flowers along with falling leaves make great compost.
 Make sure to keep that compost pile moist.